 Alkaptonuria (also spelled alcaptonuria) is an inherited condition in which urine becomes brown-black when it's exposed to air.
 In this disorder a person cannot completely break down two amino acids called phenylalanine and tyrosine.
 As a result, a substance called homogentisic acid collects in the body and is deposited in the urine.
 The urine appears black when the acid reacts with air.

-Liver diseases such as hepatitis and cirrhosis, kidney disease and kidney stones can all produce dark brown urine.
+Liver diseases such as hepatitis and cirrhosis, kidney disease. and kidney stones can all produce dark brown urine.
 Dark urine is also a symptom of some types of cancer.

-In people with porphyria one or more of the enzymes involved in heme production are missing.
-This means that a porphyrin precursor can’t be changed into the next precursor in the chain or into heme.
-The precursors may build up in the body and reach a toxic level.
-They collect in the skin, the organs, the feces and the urine.
-The porphyrin precursor molecules are colorless, but when urine is exposed to light the molecules are converted into colored porphyrins.
+In people with porphyria, one of the enzymes involved in heme production is missing.
+This means that a specific precursor can’t be changed into the next one in the chain or into heme, the end product of the process.
+Precursor molecules build up in the body and may reach a toxic level.
+They collect in the skin, the organs, the feces, and the urine.
+The molecules are colorless, but when those in urine are exposed to light they are converted into colored porphyrins.

 Acute Intermittent Porphyria (AIP)

 Types of Porphyria